VHarmony/contact-form/README.md

 # Software Development Course: Week 2, Milestone 1.1 - Contact Form using HTML.

 ## Description
-The poject is a Contact form designed using HTML.
-It is titled 'Contact Us' and has three(3) labeled input fields.
-The form can be used to collect users' Fullname, email address and message
+The project is a Contact form designed using HTML.
+The form can be used to collect users' Fullname, email address and messages for product reviews.
+It can also be used to collate an email or newsletter list

-Lastly, it contains an input button which will enable users to submit their contact deatils and message.

-All styling was done using in-line styling.

 ## Learning Objectives